-The Competence Management System, which is approved by the Department for Environment, Food & Rural Affairs (Defra), the Welsh Government the Environment Agency and Natural Resources Wales is based on the principles a Management System e.g. ISO14001, ISO9001.
+The Competence Management System, which is approved in England by the Department for Environment, Food & Rural Affairs (Defra) and the Environment Agency in Wales by the Welsh Government and Natural Resources Wales and in Scotland by the Scottish Environment Protection Agency (SEPA) is based on the principles a Management System e.g. ISO14001, ISO9001.

 What is it for?

 - A condition of an environmental permit or waste management licence requires operators to demonstrate technical competence

 - The Competence Management System provides a solution to comply with this condition

 - Enables operators to demonstrate technical competence of their licensed activities

 - Recognised in England by the Environment Agency (England), in Wales by Natural Resources Wales and in Scotland by the Scottish Environment Protection Agency (SEPA).